whykay/python-ireland-old-guide/guide/constitution.rst

    a.
 Eligibility in the case of all Officers is derived from all Members of the Society.
    #.
 Officers shall be elected by the Committee from the Committee Members.

 #.
-Honorary Members shall have the same privileges as Members excepting the privilege of voting in meetings or voting in elections.

-#.
 Annual General Meeting and Extraordinary General Meetings